MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 - **Title column on the left** side of the view (same with _Name_, if it's a Library).
 Maybe the most left you can, but not in the middle or the right.
 Give users a target to click on where they're looking.

-- **In a browser, zero percent of users want to scroll horizontally** even though it's super easy to three-finger horizontal swipe on your brand-new state-of-the-art developer-grade laptop trackpad.
+- **In a browser, zero percent of users want to scroll horizontally** even though it's super easy to three-finger horizontal swipe on your brand-new state-of-the-art developer-grade laptop track pad.
 Use the Filters Pane instead.
 Or create a secondary View that shows more columns.

 - **In a Modern View, Item Count (Pagination) is often ignored** in favor of infinite scrolling.
 This comes at performance tradeoff at your user's expense.
 Additional rows are loaded and rendered dynamically as the user scrolls.
 Displaying _fewer_ columns in your View can increase perceived scrolling speed.
 Smooth scrolling is what your users want in a View.
 Let the filters pane work for you.